progit/progit/no-nb/04-git-server/01-chapter4.markdown

 On other systems, you may want to use `xinetd`, a script in your `sysvinit` system, or something else — as long as you get that command daemonized and watched somehow.

 Next, you have to tell your Gitosis server which repositories to allow unauthenticated Git server-based access to.
 If you add a section for each repository, you can specify the ones from which you want your Git daemon to allow reading.
-If you want to allow Git protocol access for your iphone project, you add this to the end of the `gitosis.conf` file:
+If you want to allow Git protocol access for the `iphone_project`, you add this to the end of the `gitosis.conf` file:

 	[repo iphone_project]
 	daemon = yes